nicklansley/nick-stable-diffusion/README.md

 This project is being improved daily throughout September 2022, so check back often for new features and bug fixes, plus improved help for getting the project working on your machine.
 Check the commits list for the latest changes at https://github.com/nicklansley/nick-stable-diffusion/commits

+### Latest:
+* Massively improved UI which can now display images as they appear during processing rather than waiting until the end.
+* Improved, refactores and simplified index.js dumps original countdown and created an estimate on a per-image basis.
+* Scheduler now updates the library catalogue instantly rather than rebuilding it - ideal when library grows massively.
+ * Various bug fixes and improvements

 ## Make sure your computer has everything ready
 This section enables you to check that your computer has everything you need to run the application.